-The Degree Audit Reporting System (DARS) provides an automated report, which assists students in determining the courses they must complete in order to graduate.
+DARS provides an automated report, which assists students in determining the courses they must complete in order to graduate.
 Students may obtain a DARS report from the Advising Center at any time after they register for their first semester of courses.

 Transfer course work: The Registrar's Office applies transfer courses to general university requirements at the time transfer students are admitted; therefore, the courses immediately appear on the DARS report and apply toward general education requirements.
-Transfer courses are applied toward major requirements only upon the written direction of the student's major adviser.
+Transfer courses are applied toward major requirements only upon the written direction of the student's major adviser or major department chair.

-The DARS report is to be used as an advising tool, but it is not an official representation of the student's degree requirements until an official review is completed in the Registrar's Office.
-This is completed at the time the student submits the degree summary request/graduation application, with the appropriate fee, to the Registrar's Office.
+The DARS report is to be used as an advising tool, but it is not an official representation of the student's degree requirements until an official review for graduation is completed.
+This review is completed at the time the student submits the graduation application/degree summary form with the appropriate fee, to the Registrar's Office/Student Records.